top of page

 Luke: They were approaching the day of Unleavened Bread on which the Passover lamb was to be sacrificed (Luke 22:7)

-John: They met just before the Passover Festival (John 13:1) and Jesus was killed on the day of Preparation, the day before a High Sabbath (John 19:31).
+John: They met just before the Passover Festival (John 13:1), and Jesus was killed on the day of Preparation, the day before a High Sabbath (John 19:31).

-However, John indicates the Passover meal was to be eaten Friday evening.
-John states that when the Jewish establishment took Jesus to Pilate's palace, they did not enter the palace because doing so would make them unclean and unable to eat the Passover seder Friday evening (John 18:28).
-This would conflict with the other Gospels indicating the Passover meal eaten before Friday, on either Thursday or Wednesday.
-However, this may be resolved if we understand the word Passover to indicate not only the Passover seder meal but the entire week-long Feast of Unleavened Bread.
-Therefore, John may be referring to the establishment keeping ritually clean for the remaining Passover festival meals since the Feast of Unleavened Bread lasts for seven days.
+John states that when the Jewish establishment took Jesus to Pilate's palace, they did not enter the palace because doing so would make them unclean and unable to eat the Passover seder meal that evening - Friday evening (John 18:28).
+The other Gospels indicate the Passover meal was already eaten before the trial at Pilate's palace.
+John's account indicates the establishment was planning to eat the Passover seder meal on Friday evening, in contrast to the other Gospels, which indicate the Passover seder was taken on Thursday evening.

-Some solve the differences by saying the last supper was held on a Wednesday, allowing for three full nights and days before the resurrection, consistent with the sign of Jonah.
 However, Romans and Jews used inclusive dating, with no zero and including partial days.
-This means three days could be Friday before dusk, Saturday (the Sabbath), and the next day which began Saturday at dusk.
+This means three days could be Friday before dusk, Saturday (the Sabbath), and the next day, which began Saturday at dusk.
 Scriptures tell us he was raised on 'the third day' (Mark 9:31, Luke 18:33, 1 Corinthians 15:4) and on the 'first day of the week' which was a Sunday (Mark 16:2, Luke 24:1, John 20:1).

 last supper